craftcms/docs/docs/3.x/matrix-blocks.md

 | [fieldId](#fieldid)                         | Narrows the query results based on the field the Matrix blocks belong to, per the fields’ IDs.
 | [fixedOrder](#fixedorder)                   | Causes the query results to be returned in the order specified by [id](#id).
 | [id](#id)                                   | Narrows the query results based on the Matrix blocks’ IDs.
-| [ignorePlaceholders](#ignoreplaceholders)   | Causes the query to return matching Matrix blocks as they are stored in the database, ignoring matching placeholder elements that were set by setPlaceholderElement.
+| [ignorePlaceholders](#ignoreplaceholders)   | Causes the query to return matching Matrix blocks as they are stored in the database, ignoring matching placeholder elements that were set by [craft\services\Elements::setPlaceholderElement()](https://docs.craftcms.com/api/v3/craft-services-elements.html#method-setplaceholderelement).
 | [inReverse](#inreverse)                     | Causes the query results to be returned in reverse order.
 | [limit](#limit)                             | Determines the number of Matrix blocks that should be returned.
 | [offset](#offset)                           | Determines how many Matrix blocks should be skipped in the results.